-David-Hillel Ruben's new book The Metaphysics of Action: Trying, Doing, Causing is out now!
-Take a peak here.
+David-Hillel Ruben's book The Metaphysics of Action: Trying, Doing, Causing is out, Take a peak here.

 The Rivista Internazionale di Filosofia e Psicologia has a CFP out for Moral Emotions, Reasoning and Behavior, check it out if you want to submit.

 The European Journal of Analytic Philosophy will run a special issue on Transcendental Arguments for Freedom.